StruViMan/StruViMan-Web/README.md

 ### Create config file
 Create a file called config.json similar to the file below.
 This file is used to config the server component.

+There exists the file config-dev.json which can be renamed to "config.json" for development purposes.

 ``` js
 {
     "port": 9009,  // Port where the server listens for connections.